 The columnist noted that a “large number of country houses have been offered to the government for the use of convalescent soldiers” and activities intended to raise funds for the Queen Mary’s Needlework Guild and other organizations were being planned.
 The Guild was one of the many organizations involved in the knitting and sewing for soldiers as well as women and children, displaced by the German occupation of Northern France and Belgium.
 The Red Cross and its French-language counterpart, Le Croix Rouge, organized volunteers in Montreal and throughout the province.
 For English-speaking women the Imperial Order of the Daughters of the Empire (IODE), and seemingly every Protestant church in the city were focal points of activity.
 The St John Ambulance Society concentrated on recruiting and training scores of VADs, young women who volunteers to serve as nursing assistants in hospital and convalescent homes both overseas and in Canada.
 News of the fate of horses in the Flanders battles inspired a group of Montreal women to establish the first Canadian branch of the Purple Cross Society, an international organization dedicated to animal welfare.
 They prepared “bandages for horses made of flannel and soft cotton in lengths of five to eight yards each with a double tape sewn in to simplify the task of the soldier or veterinarian trying to staunch a wound”.

 The Montreal Branch of the Canadian Patriotic Fund attracted the largest number of committed volunteers with 150 women devoting an average of three half-days a week to various administrative tasks.
 By the end of 1915 more than 600 other volunteers were working as “visitors” to families receiving assistance.
 Since a third of those registered with the Fund were French Canadians attracting volunteers who could visit these families was a priority and with the help from the Féderation nationale St Jean Baptiste, seventy-two French speaking volunteers were recruited to carry out “friendly” visits.
 This army of unpaid labour was directed by Helen Reid, a member of the first class of women to graduate from McGill, who had forged a career as a social worker and public health activist.
 Reid, co-founder of the Charity Organization Society was a firm believer in the virtues of “friendly visiting” for hospital outpatients and families receiving financial assistance.
 The system, Reid argued, was the most effective way of preventing fraud as well as offering advice and support to worthy families.
-To be worthy young women who had to become heads of families to avoid bad behavior defined in terms of sexual impropriety and alcohol.
+To be worthy women who had suddenly become heads of families were required to avoid bad behavior defined in terms of sexual impropriety and alcohol.
 Reid and her volunteers do not appear to have been greatly concerned about the meagre sums distributed by the Patriotic Fund when counselling or investigating families.
 A soldier’s wife with two children received a “Separation Allowance” of $20.00 a month from the government in addition to fifty-cents a day of “assigned pay” deducted from their husband’s $1.10 a day.
 The Fund normally added another $15.00 bringing the total to $50.00 a month.
 Since many of the men and women active in the Montreal Branch of the Patriotic Fund had been involved in the 1912 Child Welfare Exhibit they knew that $600 a year in 1915 condemned a typical family to “a mere existence” in “unsanitary quarters, sometimes below street level”.
 Herbert Ames argued that the absence of the father reduced the amount needed by the family justifying the policy but no evidence of actual costs was presented.

 Upper and middle class French Canadian women were mobilized by stressing the importance of assistance to France and Belgium.
 While the Canadian Red Cross urged women to donate money or to knit and sew on behalf of the soldiers of the British Empire, Montreal’s Croix Rouge, established in September 1914 by the Féderation Nationale, encouraged support for the women and children of France by raising money or joining one of the many sewing circles springing up in the city.
 By September 1915 the Croix Rouge working in “perfect harmony” with the Red Cross had made 100,000 articles of clothing for soldiers and civilians.